ChayaGreisman/slackiron-react-lifecycle/README.md

 # SlackIron Lifecycle Lab!
-TODO

-TODO
-In this app, you'll need to load songs from a json-server when a button in the Navbar is clicked and then use state and events to build a lot of other core functionality.
+Welcome to SlackIron!
+You guessed it... it's something like a Slack clone.
+In this app, you'll have to fetch all the channels and render them.
+When a user clicks on a given channel, the messages need to populate and when they select a new channel, the messages need to update.
+Fairly straightforward, hopefully.
+You have a giant hint here! *MOST* of what you'll be expected to implement will require lifecycle methods. *MOST* but potentially not all.
+Be meticulous in planning out how you will implement the features.

+Notice in this lab, that there are `MVP` and `Stretch` deliverables.
+In Mod5, you'll be tasked with choosing what is Minimum Viable Product `MVP` or Stretch for your app.
+Sometimes tasks are included in Stretch that are easy - but are not essential to the use case of the app.
+Deliverables are split in this way for this lab to start your adjustment to that split.

-Lastly, you will have to change code that you are not told explicitly to.
-Decide based on the feature/deliverable what code needs to be written or changed and then go do it!
+Remember, decide based on the feature/deliverable what code needs to be written or changed and then go do it!
 Play around with the code and test often.

 Look out for `TODO`s in comments.
 Use the Core Deliverables listed below to guide you and find the `TODO`s if you're feeling stuck.

-![alt text][core_image]
+![alt text][all_deliverables]

-[core_image]: ./public/SnotifyCore.gif "Core Deliverables"
+[all_deliverables]: ./public/SlackironAll.gif "All Deliverables"

 ## Skills and Concepts to Practice
+- Lifecycle Methods including `componentDidMount`, `componentDidUpdate`, and  `componentWillUnmount`
+- Choosing what to represent in state and where
+- Defining methods, passing them as props, and invoking them
-- TODO
+- Using intervals

 ## Setup
 After cloning down the project: